If you’re looking for some unique and off the beaten track things to do, then Wales is most definitely the right place for it.

 Here are my pick of the best things to do in Wales if you’re after something a little bit different…

 Go cave trampolining

 Deep within Snowdonia National Park, you have the opportunity to trampoline for an hour inside underground caves with a company called Zip World Bounce Below.

 There are six trampolines inside, connected by winding slides and climbing frames, so you should expect to tire everyone out who comes here.
 This is also a great place to visit in Wales if you like heights – the highest trampoline is at the height of two double decker buses!

-And if you need to escape the rain, you can do so as the caves are, of course, underground.
+And if you need to escape the rain, (because let’s face it, it frequently rains in Wales), you can do so as the caves are, of course, underground.

 Quick Tip: Look for Groupon vouchers for discounted entry!

 Address: Zip World Slate Caverns, Blaenau Ffestiniog, LL41 3NB

 Visit the Welsh village with the longest name